These are the men we grew up with.

 Uncle Jules Hoffmeister with

 his million-watt smile.
 (Aunt Helen’s husband).
-He served in World War II.

 Drove an ambulance from MASH sites to hospitals in both North Africa and France.
 Notice his name on the front of the ambulance.
 Dashing, yet casual.